lawand/gngt/readme.txt

 GNGT is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with GNGT.
+If not, see <http://www.gnu.org/licenses/>.

 All trademarks are property of their respective owners.